-When a student is ill and will not be present at school, a parent must call the attendance line at 847-486-7712 by 8:30 a.m. on EACH day of the absence.
+When a student is ill and will not be present at school, a parent must call the attendance line at 847-486-7712 by 8:30 a.m. on EACH day of the absence(Or give a range of dates the student will be absent).
 The student’s parents should leave the student’s name, team, and reason for absence.
 Please also be sure to spell the student's first and last name.
 Please speak slowly and clearly to make sure that absences can be recorded accurately.
-If a parent notifies the student’s teachers about an upcoming absence, the parent must also notify the health office with the same information.
+If a parent notifies the student’s teachers about an upcoming absence, the parent must also call the attendance line with the same information.

 Pupil appointments (medical, dental, etc.) and family vacations should be scheduled when school is not in session.
 Should this be unavoidable please call the attendance line with the above information as soon as possible.